Smokers are at a Greater Risk of PAD – Stents can treat the Condition.

 - Avoid cold temperatures as much as possible.
 Be sure to dress in warm layers.

 - Physical exam. a weak or absent pulse below a narrowed area of your artery, whooshing sounds (bruits) over your arteries that can be heard with a stethoscope, evidence of poor wound healing in the area where your blood flow is restricted, and decreased blood pressure in your affected limb.

 - Ankle-brachial index (ABI).
 It compares the blood pressure in your ankle with the blood pressure in your arm.

 - Doppler ultrasound evaluates the blood flow through the blood vessels and identifies blocked or narrowed arteries.

-- By injecting a dye (contrast material) into the blood vessels, the doctor can view blood flow through the arteries as it happens, using imaging techniques, such as X-ray imaging or magnetic resonance angiography (MRA) or computerized tomography angiography (CTA).
+- By injecting a dye (contrast material) into the blood vessels, the doctor can view blood flow through the arteries as it happens, using imaging techniques, such as X-ray imaging (intravenous angiography). or magnetic resonance angiography (MRA) or computerized tomography angiography (CTA).